ChrisEssery/group-project/Portfolio/System_Implementation.md

 </div>

 Node.js is the language used for the backend.
-It is a server-side library with javascript on the server-side.
-It listens to requirest and responds accorindingly, it executes server-side logic and interacts with databases and files.
+Specifically, it is a server-side library with javascript on the server-side.
+It listens to requests and responds accordingly.
+It executes server-side logic and interacts with databases and files.

-This is an alternative to PHP, Ruby on
+This is an alternative to PHP.
 Express is a Node.js framework which simplifies writing server-side logic.
-It offers the same functionalities as node and is middleware-base. funnel requests through functions.
-It includes routing, view-rendering and more.
+It is build on top of the node.js framework, and enhances its functionality.
+It offers the same functionalities as node and is middleware-based, funnelling requests through functions.
+Its functionality includes routing, view-rendering and more, and depending on the client requests, it uses 'routes' to assist in directing users to different parts of a web application, thereby fast tracking the process improving the speed of server-based applications.

 ## Front end